Current Economic Situation in Bolivia

 Source: World Bank Data

-As at the time of writing, the Bolivian currency, the Bolivian Boliviano (BOB), exchanges at 6.83 BOB per USD.
+At the time of writing, the Bolivian currency, the Bolivian Boliviano (BOB), exchanges at 6.92 BOB per USD, but the currency has lost nearly half its value on the black market amid a severe dollar shortage.

 However, these numbers put against its import of $726M in March 2024, its current foreign debt, and its projected debt of $63.58B in 2029, can barely save the country from its current economic crisis and prevent a dreadful economic downfall.